MSC Opera accidents and incidents

 The Italian Coastguard conducted a search operation, deploying 3 patrol boats and 2 helicopters, but didn’t find the body.

-The list of other stretched (elongated) cruise ships includes the fleetmates MSC Armonia, MSC Lirica, MSC Sinfonia, the Phoenix Reisen’s Albatros, the Royal Caribbean’s Enchantment of The Seas and the Fred Olsen ships Black Watch, Balmoral, Boudicca, Braemar.
+The list of other stretched (elongated) cruise ships includes the fleet mates MSC Armonia, MSC Lirica, MSC Sinfonia, the Phoenix Reisen's Albatros, the RCI-'s Enchantment of The Seas and the Fred Olsen's boats Black Watch, Balmoral, Boudicca, Braemar.

 On September 1, 2014, a male passenger in critical condition was medevaced from the ship, anchored near Guernsey Island (UK Channel Islands) in the English Channel.

-(overboard) On September 24, 2013, a 33-year-old male crew jumped overboard while the ship was in the English Channel (south of Isle of Wright, England).
+(overboard) On September 24, 2013, a 33-year-old male crew jumped overboard while the ship was in the English Channel (south of Isle of Wight, England).

-The man (Fernandes Elroy, of Indian origin) worked on the ship as bartender, and was reported missing at ~5:30 am.
+The man (Fernandes Elroy, of Indian origin) worked on the ship as a bartender and was reported missing at ~5:30 am.
 The CCTV camera footage showed him jumping overboard at 1:30 am.
-The UK Coast Guard assets (2 helicopters and 2 lifeboats) conducted a search and rescue operation, but failed to find the body.
+The UK Coast Guard assets (2 helicopters and 2 lifeboats) conducted a search and rescue operation but failed to find the body.

 All the Venice’s waterfront areas were blocked by numerous small boats with hundreds of local protesters.
 They argued that the growth of big cruise ships stopping in Venice had a negative impact on the city as a travel destination.
 Large cruise vessels visiting Venice pass too close to Piazza San Marco, and are deemed potential risk for environmental damages or accidents that would hugely impact the city’s historical importance.
 The issue grew louder since the Costa Concordia sinking (January 2012).